GoogleChrome/web.dev/src/site/content/en/react/prerender-with-react-snap/index.md

 longer the user will have to wait.

-To solve this, many developers take the approach of rendering the application on the server instead of only booting it up on the client (browser).
+To solve this, many developers take the approach of rendering the application on the server instead of only booting it up on the browser.
 With each page/route transition, the complete HTML is generated on the server and sent to the browser, which reduces First Paint times but comes at the cost of a slower Time to First Byte.